EOSIO/eosio.cdt/docs/09_tutorials/02_abi-variants.md

 ### Use variant when changing an already deployed multi index table

-Prerequisites: For exemplification we are going to use the contract defined in this section [here](../06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md).
-We are assumming you deployed it and now we are going to change the table structure.
+Prerequisites: For exemplification it will be used the contract defined in this section [here](../06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md).
+It is assumed you deployed it and now you are going to change the table structure.

-To change the existing table structure we are going to use the `std::variant` in conjunction with ABI extensions; you can read a tutorial on abi extensions [here](./01_binary-extension.md).
-Let's say you want to add another field to the table called `variant_field` which can store either of the following data `int8_t`, `int16_t`, and `int32_t`.
+To change the existing table structure you will use the `std::variant` in conjunction with ABI extensions; you can read a tutorial on abi extensions [here](./01_binary-extension.md).
+You will add another field to the table called `variant_field` which can store either of the following data `int8_t`, `int16_t`, and `int32_t`.
 You can do it by adding below data member to the table structure:

 ```cpp
   eosio::binary_extension<std::variant<int8_t, uint16_t, uint32_t>> binary_extension_variant_key;
 ```

-Notice, the use of the `eosio::binary_extension` template which wraps the `std::variant` template parameterized with the types we want to support for the new data field.
+Notice, the use of the `eosio::binary_extension` template which wraps the `std::variant` template parameterized with the types you want to support for the new data field.
 The full contract implementation can look like this:

 ```diff
 #include <eosio/eosio.hpp>